Laureldale, Pennsylvania: Demographics

+Infrastructure

 Transportation

 As of 2006, there were 15.08 mi of public roads in Laureldale, of which 1.91 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 13.17 mi were maintained by the borough.

 No numbered highways pass directly through Laureldale.
 The main thoroughfares in the borough include Kutztown Road and Elizabeth Avenue, which intersect near the center of town.
 The nearest numbered highway is U.S. Route 222 Business, which passes just west of the borough.